Max17777/onlybundlr/README.md

 ## OnlyBundlr

+### Goals

 In this developer quest, we'll build OnlyBundlr, a web3 social app for the creator economy.
 Inspired by wildly successful platforms like OnlyFans and Patreon, we'll build a social network where creators can create a profile and set a fee required to follow them.
 Creators can post text and images to their feed, which only paid followers can view.
 For people following creators, we'll present a curated feed showing posts from people they pay to follow only.

 Finally, we'll show how Lens+Bundlr puts creators in control of their data.
 We'll show how the profile you build, including your content and followers, is totally portable.
 A creator could easily build up a large profile on OnlyBundlr, and then take that profile and move it elsewhere.
 Creators building on Lens+Bundlr are never at risk of being de-platformed, or even of suffering when a social network goes out of business.
-As Lens is built on top of smart contracts on the Polygon blockchain, and leverages Bundlr's Data Availability layer built on Arweave, your data is guaranteed to be there forever.
+As Lens is built on top of smart contracts on the Polygon blockchain, and uses Bundlr as a Data Availability layer, your data is guaranteed to be there forever.
 As both Polygon and Arweave are decentralized, your data is also censorship resistant.

-The focus of this developer quest is on learning how to use Bundlr and Lens, we'll assume you already have a working understanding of JavaScript, React, and Tailwind.
-In the GitHub repository for this project, you can clone a branch that has the UI fully built out already.
-That way you can focus on building out business logic using the Lens and Bundlr SDKs.

-I like building projects that look cool, I want to be inspired by the UI.
-To give this project an extra bit of flair, I used Stable Diffusion to create images in the style of some of my favorite artists.
-Each sample profile is based on a different artist.
+### Prerequisites

+To complete this tutorial, you should already understand [JavaScript](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/), React, and Tailwind.
+You don't need to be a UI guru, as I've built a project starter template that already has all the UI pieces you need, but you should feel comfortable working with existing UI code.

+### Outcomes

+There are two levels to this quest, if you want to learn the basics and build a fun project, all you have to do is follow along and complete all the steps I've laid for you.
+Then, if you want to take things a step further, there are three coding challenges at the end that will help push your skills to the next level.

-And when you're done building this project, we'll gift you a free-mint NFT to celebrate your achievement.
+Finally, when you're done, we'll gift you a free-mint NFT to celebrate your achievement.

-### How Bundlr Works
+## How Bundlr Works

-Storing data permanently on Bundlr is a four step process that can be done from any JavaScript / TypeScript application:
+Storing data permanently on Bundlr is a four-step process that can be done from any JavaScript / TypeScript application:

 1. Connect to a Bundlr node
 2. Fund that node [(using any of the many tokens we support)](https://docs.bundlr.network/sdk/using-other-currencies)